chef/automate/components/docs-chef-io/content/automate/DR.md

             password = "admin"
         ```

-        - To restore backup on Chef Automate HA, below is the restore command, which can be trigger from any Chef Automate instance of DR cluster.
-Below restore command is an example command for the file system as a backup options.

-            For example : Sample cron for restoring backup saved in file system look like
+        - To restore backup on Chef Automate HA, below is the restore command, which can be triggered from any Chef Automate instance of the Disaster Recovery cluster.
+Below the restore command is an example command for the file system as a backup option.
+Sample cron for restoring backup saved in file system looks like:

         ```cmd
         id=$(sudo chef-automate backup list | tail -1 | awk '{print $1}')
         sudo chef-automate backup restore /mnt/automate_backups/backups/$id/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
         ```

-            Sample cron for restoring backup saved in object storage (S3) look like
+        Sample cron for restoring backup saved in object storage (S3) looks like this:

         ```cmd
         id=$(sudo chef-automate backup list | tail -1 | awk '{print $1}')
         sudo chef-automate backup restore <backup-url-to-object-storage>/automate/$id/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight --s3-access-key "Access_Key"  --s3-secret-key "Secret_Key"
         ```

+### Switch to Disaster Recovery Cluster

-### Steps to switch to DR Cluster
+Steps to switch to the disaster recovery cluster are as follows:

--   Stop the Restore cron
+- Stop the Restore cron.
--   Start all the service on all the Frontend node.
+- Start all the services on all the Frontend nodes.
 - Update the DNS entry.
 Now DNS will point to the DR Load balancer.
--   After doing the above steps, DR Cluster will be primary cluster.
+- After the above steps, DR Cluster will be the primary cluster.
--   Need to setup the backup cron, so that it will perform the backup.
+- Need to set up the backup cron so that it will perform the backup.